titandrive/titandrive.github.io/src/site/notes/Titan/Website/Blogs/Boox and Calibre.md

 ---
-{"dg-publish":true,"dg-path":"Blogs/Boox and Calibre.md","dg-permalink":"blogs/ereader","permalink":"/blogs/ereader/","title":"Calibre & Boox: The perfect combo","tags":["kindle","calibre","books","ereader"],"created":"2025-11-02T13:43:15.494-08:00","updated":"2025-11-02T20:23:00.000-08:00"}
+{"dg-publish":true,"dg-path":"Blogs/Boox and Calibre.md","dg-permalink":"blogs/ereader","permalink":"/blogs/ereader/","title":"Calibre & Boox: The perfect combo","tags":["kindle","calibre","books","ereader"],"created":"2025-11-02T13:43:15.494-08:00","updated":"2025-11-02T21:22:06.614-08:00"}
 ---

 ## Intro
 I have been an e-book reader since for nearly as long as I have been a reader.
 I wish I could remember what model it was, but my first ereader was some ancient Sony device.
-In fact, I  distinctly [Digital Fortress](https://en.wikipedia.org/wiki/Digital_Fortress) being one of the first books I read on it.
+In fact, I distinctly remember [Digital Fortress](https://en.wikipedia.org/wiki/Digital_Fortress) being one of the first books I read on it.
 That started a lifelong fondness not only for reading but also gadgets.

 Since those early days, I have pretty much always had a Kindle by my side and keep my retired Paperwhites on my bookshelf, next to the books that they dutifully replaced.